Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Travel tip: book your ferry to Estonia early

 The prices for the ferries rise sharply as the boats fill up.
 Especially during peak season, the ferries and parking decks fill up quickly.
-Therefore, book far in advance and avoid high costs, this is especially valid for the popular crossings like Tallinn-Helsinki and Stockholm-Tallinn.
+Therefore, book far in advance and avoid high costs, especially for popular crossings like Tallinn-Helsinki and Stockholm-Tallinn.

 From Finland to Estonia